in-dato-veritas/arcadia/public-reach-out.md

 ### Stagnation of centralised innovation

 Digital platforms extract data from their users, store it in silos, then use it to build digital profile on their users, which are then used to target commercial content to them via a feed mechanism.
-This process generates incomes on the order of XXX billion dollar per year because the entire supply chain is controlled by the same company.
+This process generates incomes on the order of [70 billion dollar per year in the US alone](http://www.businessinsider.com/online-ads-revenues-going-to-google-and-facebook-the-most-2017-4), because the entire supply chain is controlled by the same company.
 The more aspects of the supply chain it controls, the more money can be made.
 That's why we see digital platforms adding new "features" all the time.
 This is the way the control over the supply chain keeps increasing.
 No other entity but the company has access to the internal mechanics of the digital platform, therefore innovation can only happen inside of the company that created the platform in the first place (this actually holds true for every centralised industry, see [The Internet of Money](https://antonopoulos.com/books/)).

 ### Are there any benefit?